binomfx/UNISX-Project/INTERFACE-Sasha/homepage.md

 # How it works
 ## Mint
-Mint synthetic tokens and get sponsor revards in UNISX government tokens.
+Mint synthetic tokens and get sponsor revards in UNISX reward tokens.
 You can trade your tokens or deposit them to DEX liquidity pools.
 ## Pool
-Deposit UNISX synthetic tokens in the liquidity pool to earn DEX commision.
+Deposit synthetic tokens in the liquidity pool to earn DEX commision.
 ## Stake
-Stake UNISX tokens and liquidity pool tokens to smart contract and earn additional UNISX tokens.
+Stake UNISX tokens and liquidity pool tokens to smart contract and earn additional UNISX tokens and utility xUNISX tokens.
 ## Trade
-You can trade UNISX synthetic tokens on DEX to earn the difference between minting cost and the synthetics spot price as profit.
+You can trade synthetic tokens on DEX to earn the difference between minting cost and the synthetics spot price as profit.
+Holding of xUNISX tokens entitles you to receive cashback on DEX commissions.